 (School and Community Assistance for Recycling & Composting Education).

-Our goal is provide a disposal option for self-injectors
+Our goal is to provide a disposal option for self-injectors

 and thereby preventing the sharps from entering the household waste stream.

 sharps disposal program is to provide education and assistance to